MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 ## Website with secure access

 Many websites support authentication.
 Once a user has signed on to a website, a user token is typically stored in a cookie and/or in-memory in the user’s web browser.
 This token is most often included in the authorization header to API calls that the browser makes to backend services.
-It is best practice to use https protocol when making these calls and to verify the token authenticity on the backend service.

-A similar approach applies to Web Chat and bots using the Bot Framework where messages sent from the Web Chat to the Bot can include the client’s user token in each message.
-The Web Chat sends messages using https to the Azure Bot Service, which then signs them and passes them to the bot.

-If you want your bot to use the same user token as the client website, then then the Web Chat can be set up to send the user's token with every message to the bot.
-This is preferable to sending the token once and having the bot cache the token for the following reasons:

-- The token could expire, and the bot cannot refresh it.
-- It takes a decent amount of work to securely cache and store user tokens.
+If you want your bot to use the same user token as the client website, then the Web Chat can be set up to send the user's token with every message to the bot.
+This is preferable to sending the token once and having the bot cache the token because the token could expire, and the bot cannot refresh it.
+Also it takes a decent amount of work to securely cache and store user tokens.

 To configure the Web Chat to send user tokens with each outgoing message, you can use the Web Chat [BackChannel](https://github.com/Microsoft/BotFramework-WebChat#the-backchannel) capability.
 This allows to intercept every outgoing activity and augment it with any extra information, including the user token.